The nonprofit world is pivoting once again following the most recent safety concerns related to COVID-19.

 6. Plan Safe Events

-You want to host your volunteer event, but how can you do so safely?
+You may still want to host your volunteer event, but how can you do so safely?
 While some nonprofits have moved their events online (like virtual charity races), other community needs may require in-person attendance.
 From school supply drives to community gatherings, it’s essential to keep your volunteers and community members safe.
 Here are some ways you can plan a safe event:

 - Have attendees RSVP online.